strapi/strapi/docs/3.0.0-beta.x/guides/client.md

 ## Create a hook

-To init the client, we will use [Strapi hooks system](../concepts/hooks.md).
+To init the client, we will use the [hooks system](../concepts/hooks.md).
 Hooks let you add new features in your Strapi application.

 Hooks are loaded one time, at the server start.